garfix/nli-go/doc/remarks.md

+## 2017-01-27

+I added regular expressions as alternative for the word form.
+There are 2 sense variables now:

+E            Will be replaced by the entity variable of current node (ex.
+E1) Form         Will be replaced by the word-form in the sentence.
+Only to be used with regular expressions.

+I replaced all occurrences of atom this with variable E.

+The result of these changes:

+		form: 'de',		    pos: insertion      sense: name(E, 'de', insertion);
+		form: /^[A-Z]/,	    pos: lastName       sense: name(E, Form, lastName);
+		form: /^[A-Z]/,	    pos: firstName      sense: name(E, Form, firstName);

 ## 2017-01-24

 Pooh, I finally managed to port the Earley parser over to Go.
 Quite a bit of work, still.